 - These fees are non-refundable unless otherwise noted.

-1. Initial Franchise Fee: $20,000 to $27,500
+1. Initial Franchise Fee: $42,500

-2. Travel and Living Expenses While Training: $3,000 to $5,000
+2. Travel and Living Expenses While Training: $1,650 to $2,350

-- In addition, if your principal operator is not also the person that will own a controlling interest in your Waxing Studio (the “Principal Owner”), then the Principal Owner holding the controlling interest must also attend and complete this training to the franchisor’s satisfaction before you open your Waxing Studio.
+- If your Principal Operator is not also a Principal Owner, then this individual must attend the training, and a Principal Owner must also attend and complete this training to Waxing the City’s satisfaction before you open your Waxing Studio.

-3. Real Estate and Leasehold Improvements: $6,000 to $190,000
+3. Deposit and Leasehold Improvements: $4,816 to $225,066

 - The amount of your leasehold improvements will likely vary substantially based on existing conditions, size, and design, including the availability and prices of labor and materials.